myrtleTree33/boxchat/README.md

     vagrant up

+Then, ssh into the box:

+    vagrant ssh

+Then, launch `iron-meteor` to run the app:

+    cd /vagrant/boxchat-app && iron

-The app will be run on http://localhost:4567
+If successful, the app will run on http://localhost:4567 .
+View it on your local browser!

 ### Re-provision Virtual Machine